The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 Most veterinary practices will safely dispose of any unused or expired veterinary medicinal products upon request.

-European Union legislation defines the horse as a food-producing species.
+Legislation defines the horse as a food-producing species.
 Therefore keepers are required to maintain records for any purchase or acquisition of veterinary medicinal products for administration to horses.
 Similarly, a record of administration must also be kept, just like any other food-producing animal.
 If a veterinary surgeon administers a veterinary medicine to a horse then this must be recorded both in the horse passport and in a separate record.
 Further information on horse medicines and record keeping requirements can be found on the GOV.UK website.

-The cascade provides a legal mechanism allowing veterinary surgeons to use their clinical judgement to prescribe a suitable medicine where no authorised medicine exists (more information on the cascade and prescribing unauthorised medicines is available on the GOV.UK website).
+The Cascade provides a legal mechanism allowing veterinary surgeons to use their clinical judgement to prescribe a suitable medicine where no authorised medicine exists (more information on the Cascade and prescribing unauthorised medicines is available on the GOV.UK website).

-A veterinary surgeon administering a veterinary medicinal product to food-producing animals under the cascade or permitting another person to administer it under the vet's responsibility must, as soon as is reasonably practicable, record the:
+A veterinary surgeon administering a veterinary medicinal product to food-producing animals under the Cascade or permitting another person to administer it under the vet's responsibility must, as soon as is reasonably practicable, record the: